 This is a secure website.
 You can safely browse and shop.
-You must create an account in order to purchase from this site.
-However, at this time there is no newsletter or email list to sign up for.
+You do not have to create an account in order to purchase from this site.
+If you create an account, you will have future access to your downloads (if you purchase downloads).
+At this time there is no newsletter or email list to sign up for.
 So never fear, I will not use your email address for anything.
 The website uses it only for account log-ins and such.
 My payment portal is PayPal.
 Follow the prompts during check-out and you can use a credit card, eCheck, etc. I use PayPal because it is the most secure form of payment.
 I never see or store any of your payment information, nor does our computer or website.

 If you have a question or concern, please contact me.

 If you find something on this site that “doesn’t work,” please don’t hesitate to contact me.
-Whether it is a music sample that doesn’t load, a problem with the product discussion area or the blog, or help with getting your downloads.
-You can email me at charpist5 at aol dot com.
+Whether it is a music sample that doesn’t load, help with getting your downloads, or anything else, you can email me at charpist5 at aol dot com.

 About the music books: